simple-abstraction/pop-health-insulin-sensitivity/README.md

 In summary:
 - We can confirm that insulin resistance does indeed precede the onset of diabetes by a measurable degree, with about 35% of the population experiencing insulin resistance but not yet having elevated blood sugar, including (and becoming more common for) younger age groups.
 If these folks were given an A1C blood glucose test, they would test in the normal range.
 This is a significant portion of the US population that could benefit from knowing that they are on the path to developing Type 2 Diabetes.
 - This analysis fully succeeds at demonstrating the scale and depth of the public health problem, but unfortunately it may not be able to be fixed by increased lab testing alone.
 It likely requires a massive societal shift to address the many contributing factors involved that encourage the development of diabetes and obesity, which is an infinitely more complex public health problem to address, and would take much time for change to materialize.
 On the contrary, the sharp increase in insulin resistance in younger age groups (which aligns with increases in childhood obesity) indicates that the problem may be continuing to get worse.
 - Despite public health challenges, insulin sensitivity testing could still be a valuable tool for a healthcare practitioner or a health-conscious person who is at-risk to get an early start on the lifestyle changes they may need to implement, and to set a clinical baseline for improvement.
-Although is not clear how many actually make quantifiable lifestyle changes after recieving a diagnosis, the earlier we can tell any individual in the 35% of the population experiencing covert insulin resistance that they're at-risk, the greater the impact than can be made.
+Although is not clear how many actually make quantifiable lifestyle changes after recieving a diagnosis, the earlier we can tell any individual in the 35% of the population experiencing covert insulin resistance that they're at-risk, the greater the impact that can be made.

 ## Resources